Guidance for local authorities on the ways in which they can understand, engage and reassure their communities in following departure from the EU.

 While well-established forums offer many advantages, councils have reported that some groups, including EU citizens, may sometimes be under-represented.
 To address this, some councils have adopted targeted approaches to reach those who wouldn’t normally be engaged (for example, by holding engagement sessions in workplaces, deploying community outreach workers or working with intermediaries such as those in the faith sector).

-It is also important to recognise that EU Exit will affect everyone.
-This is why some councils are putting in place specific EU Exit platforms aimed at engaging all residents, particularly those who may feel most unsettled or need additional support.
+It is also important to recognise that leaving the EU will affect everyone.
+This is why some councils are putting in place specific Brexit platforms aimed at engaging all residents, particularly those who may feel most unsettled or need additional support.
 Wide-reaching community engagement can be a way of ensuring that all groups in the community feel supported and listened to.
-At its best, this can help build and strengthen common bonds across communities, including between groups who may hold different views on EU Exit.
+At its best, this can help build and strengthen common bonds across communities, including between groups who may hold different views on Brexit.

 Understanding the issues